netsf/netsf/README.md

 ## 💡 About Me

-Hi, I’m Sebastian Kehle — a code artisan, tech explorer, and lifelong learner.
-I turn ☕ into code, bugs into features, and ideas into reality.
+Hi, I’m Micheal Golsstein — a 13 y/o code artisan and tech explorer working on Kodo I turn ☕ into code, bugs into features, and ideas into reality.

 ---